Skip to main content

 He was born in the parish of Llanferres, Denbighshire around 1570, and after studying at Ruthin Grammar School went to study at the University of Oxford.
 In 1604 he was appointed rector of Mallwyd and his name has been associated with this place ever since.

-Dr John Davies was a Welsh scholar without comparison.
+Dr John Davies (c.
+1570-1644) was a Welsh scholar without comparison.
 Although the revised version of the Bible and the Welsh Book of Common Prayer which were published in 1620 and 1621 are attributed to Bishop Richard Parry, it is thought that they were the works of John Davies.
 In 1621 his Welsh grammar Antiquae Linguae Britannicae…Rudimenta appeared, and then in 1632 the Dictionarium Duplex, a Welsh-Latin / Latin-Welsh standardized dictionary appeared.

 During his time as rector of Mallwyd he was also responsible for a number of building projects around the village, which included building the rectory and re-building the church.